 The project was born in Italy at the end of 2012 while the Keybee beta app has been launched in January 2014.

-Keybee was created and patented by Marco Papalia, an italian front-end developer with great passion on usability and computer science.
-His main goal was how to improve the text input in a smartphone without having problems and without commit frustrating errors during the text entry with the classic QWERTY standard layout.
+Keybee was created and patented by Marco Papalia, a front-end developer with a great passion on usability and computer science.
+His main goal was improve the typing experience in a smartphone without commit frustrating errors during the text entry as it happenson the standard QWERTY layout.

 4. What are the main features of Keybee?